The Process of Adopting a Child in Maryland

 Our staff is especially knowledgeable about the adoption laws of Maryland, having successfully completed the adoption of more than 1,000 Maryland children.
 Dawn Musgrave, Adoptions Together’s legal counsel, has served on the Governor’s Commission on Adoption, as a consultant to the Maryland Foster Care Court Improvement Project, and as Chair of the Maryland Coalition for Adoption.
+Learn more about how to adopt a child in Maryland below.

 Overview of Maryland Adoption Law